Hawkie/SpaceCommand/README.md

 It's harder than I thought to host locally.
 A good article explaining the issues is here: https://medium.freecodecamp.org/how-to-set-up-a-typescript-project-67b427114884 It does not currently work with node or parcel because of requirejs and amd module setup.
-(will fix this soon by hosting the component inside a react component) So to host, it is made easily possible with Visual Studio Code and the Live Server extension.
+(will fix this soon by hosting the canvas element inside a react component) So to host, it is made easily possible with Visual Studio Code and the Live Server extension.
-1) Open VSC
+1) Open Visual Studio Code.
 2) Download the Live Server extension in Visual Studio Code extensions
 3) Click "Go Live" icon to start up a web service connected to your source code via a web socket.
 It will open up a browser window. (use Chrome and navigate to the localhost service and portnumber)